ASE-FS24/fullapp/README.md

 ## TODO

 - [ ] Scripts for MacOS and Windows
-- [ ] Option to pull develop branches
+- [ ] Option to pull main branches
 - [ ] Option to select folder where to find projects